 No aircraft manufacturer can design an aircraft that will survive pilot errors of ignoring air traffic control instructions and multiple warnings or just making bad decisions.
-This year alone there have been three deadly accidents all of which appear to have involved one of these three fatal elements – or all three.
+Last year there were three deadly accidents all of which appear to have involved one of these three fatal elements – or all three.

 According to Aviation-Safety.net at the time the flight arrived in the vicinity of the airport, a thunderstorm was passing.
 The tower controller cleared Flt 2193, to land with conditions that translated into a 19-knot tailwind.

 According to Mode-S data transmitted by the aircraft, it landed very long and fast.
 It touched down 1,950 m past the threshold and just 1,000 m before the runway end and overran the end of the runway at about 116 km/hr, crossed an airport road and a cliff, and impacted the airport perimeter wall.